monti215/Computer-Science/README.md

 # Computer-Science

+# CS-250: Software Development Lifecycle

+How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?

+Creating user stories is so important when considering the success of a program.
+These user stories address the desires of the user and what they want out of the product.
+This is seen as one of the best ways to determine the direction of the project.
+We then take these user stories, address them in our daily/weekly scrum meetings, assign values to each story, and development a plan on what items need to be looked at first.
+This helps the team stay on track and maintain focus on what is truly important to ensure the success of a project.

+How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?

+By following the six phases of the SDLC, that is a great way to approach any development project.
+Following these phases of the SDLC, the scrum team knows exactly where they are in a timeline and how to reach the next phase.
+One agile process I really like is the rapid development.
+THis is where you rapidly develop a product, alweays making it better week after week.
+This is a great way to ensure time efficiecy and timely product development.

+What does it mean to be a good team member in software development?

+A good team member, in my eyes, is a good listener.
+Being able to listen and udnerstand what each team member suggests, or problems they are encountering, you are able to learn and contribute meaningfuly within your team.
+Developing new skills and methods by seeing other peoples ways of doing things is also a great way to develop your skills.
 # CS300 - Analysis and Design
 What was the problem you were solving in the projects for this course?
 For these two projects the first problem we were solving was a run-time and memory analysis for certain data structures.
 The second project's problem we were solving was to sort and print out a list of the courses in the Computer Science program in alphanumeric order, while also loading a data structure.